-The IE team, consisting of an International Consultant (lead consultant) and two National Consultants (one is responsible to look at activities associated with ecosystem and community-based adaptation to climate change and one for climate resilient livelihoods and institutionalisation related components), must provide evidence-based information that is credible, reliable, and useful.
-The national consultants to provide the local content while the international consultant will be the Lead Consultant to ensure the deliverables are realized.
+The IE team, consisting of an International Consultant and a counterpart National Consultant, must provide evidence-based information that is credible, reliable, and useful.
+The latter to provide the local content while the former will be the Lead Consultant to ensure the deliverables are realized.